Planning and Learning Using Adaptive Entropy Tree Search: Experiments

-\piotrm{Proposition} We now present a comparison of two parameterizations of maximum entropy planners: by mean entropy, used by ANTS, and by temperature, used by MENTS and TENTS.
+We now present a comparison of two parameterizations of maximum entropy planners: by mean entropy, used by ANTS, and by temperature, used by MENTS and TENTS.
 We evaluate the robustness to different parameter settings of the two parameterizations, as well as their performance when the hyperparameters are tuned.
-The results are shown in Figure~\ref{fig:robustness}, indicating the advantage of the entropy parameterization used by ANTS in both aspects.
-We additionally measure the performance without tuning, averaged over different hyperparameter values - see the Appendix.
+We measure the robustness by the \textit{mean variance} score, described below, with lower scores indicating higher robustness.
+The results are shown in Figure~\ref{fig:robustness}.

+As we can see, ANTS parameterized by entropy is more robust than the variant parameterized by temperature.
+In the case of ANTS-S, mean variance of the entropy parameterization is 2 times lower than of the temperature parameterization.
+In the case of ANTS-T, the difference is much greater: over 8 times.
+In terms of the absolute performance, ANTS-T parameterized by entropy is noticeably better than its temperature-parameterized counterpart.
+In the case of ANTS-S, the difference is negligible.

 Intuitively, an algorithm can be said to be robust to different hyperparameter choices, if its performance does not vary too much with different hyperparameter settings.
-To capture this intuition, we define our robustness metric as the variance of human-normalized scores attained at different hyperparamer values, where hyperparameters are chosen from a predefined set.
-We compute this metric separately for each game, then average it over games:
+To capture this intuition, we define our robustness metric as the variance of human-normalized scores attained at different hyperparameter values, where hyperparameters are chosen from a predefined set.
+We compute this metric separately for each game, then average it over games: \kucil{maybe $sc\to \mathtt{score}$?} \pk{agreed}

-where $A$ indicates the algorithm using a given parameterization, $H$ is a set of its possible hyperparameter values, $G$ is the set of games, $\sim$ denotes sampling from the uniform distribution over a finite set, and $sc(A, h, g)$ is the score of algorithm $A$ using hyperparameter $h$ on game $g$.
+where $A$ indicates the algorithm using a given parameterization, $H$ is a set of its possible hyperparameter values, $G$ is the set of games, $\sim$ denotes sampling from the uniform distribution over a finite set, and $\mathtt{score}(A, h, g)$ is the score of algorithm $A$ using hyperparameter $h$ on game $g$.